 Using Open APIs to craft-specific and dedicated applications is one of the many advantages of the Raritan solution.
 We’ve identified 4 exclusive applications that leverage Xerus, a Raritan technology platform common to all intelligent products (iPDUs, BCM, transfer switches, sensors, and inline meters).

-Raritan provides those comprehensive, full SDK, APIs for its PX line of PDUs as well is its Access products (Dominion SX2 serial console and KX3 KVM) through CommandCenter Secure Gateway.
-Several example API scripts have been written for the PX PDU and can be modified for use with any 3rd party system.
+Raritan provides those comprehensive, full SDK, APIs for its PX line of PDUs as well as its Access products (Dominion SX2 serial console and KX3 KVM) through CommandCenter Secure Gateway.
+Several example API scripts have been written for the PX PDU and can be modified for use with any third-party system.

 A wide variety of programming languages can be used in conjunction, and Raritan engineering can provide custom scripting support services.

 In the case of provisioning power into a lab to test equipment, users will be able to remotely and automatically switch-on power to their equipment at certain predetermined hours, correlating the PDU outlets to their specific schedule.
 This level of automation is achieved using Raritan’s Xerus platform SDK with pre-existing automation rules.

 Users utilizing ticketing systems can leverage API support in their PDU or KVM/Serial console in order to access and control specific troubled assets directly from their ticketing system.
 Thus gaining time and facilitating the customer interaction while gaining a single command interface and solving issues.

 4. Facilitating Commoditization of Services for Colocation:

 Using Xerus, colocation providers can develop a single portal for all customers to access and control their assets.
 Any tenant or customer can access or provision assets and control power from the colocation service menu, without needing direct access to the various management systems normally required.
 This type of automation and gateway deployment provides unique power control flexibility to Colocation tenants while facilitating accurate charge-back models.